v5ma/selfawarenetworks/00changelog.md

+# Jan 23rd 2024
+A new note

+a0403z.md Cortical Dynamics & Neurocircuitry: Mapping Sensory Loops & Cognitive Pathways

+Exploring the cerebral cortex's complex structure and dynamic neural processes, this scroll delves into sensory processing, neural circuitry interactions, and higher cognitive function integration.

+The focus is on the intricate workings and changes within the cerebral cortex, a central area of interest in neuroscience.
+It encompasses both the static architecture and the dynamic processes of neural activity.
+It's a comprehensive and systematic exploration of the networked nature of neural pathways.
+How different neural circuits interact and function.
+How sensory information is processed in the brain, with discussions on feedback and feedforward mechanisms within sensory processing, and a brief mention of higher-order cognitive functions suggesting a higher order integration of sensory information with cognitive processes like attention, memory, and decision-making.

+# Jan 22rd 2024

+There is new chat with Self Aware Networks GPT in which I share some exciting new ideas and receive the robot's exciting feedback.

+GPT2024Jan1toJan22.md The note is marked this way because eventually it is just going to be the GPT2024Jan representing the whole month.
+The notes in it are just so exciting I had to get them published.

 # Jan 9 2024:
 a0254z contrasts & compares some of Michael Levin's genius work to some of the ideas that I've developed.
 I talk about his influence on my work, and where our arguments differ in interesting but important ways.